 - Class Participation = Priceless

 Below you'll find details for each of these requirements.
-Be sure to dates for scheduled quizzes and exams.
-Please note: make-up exams are rarely granted and only with official, written documentation.
-No make-ups for quizzes.
+Be sure to dates for scheduled exams.
+Please note: make-up exams are rarely granted and only for legitimate emergencies.

 Midterm and Final Exam